CivicActions/guidebook/practice-areas/project-management/pm-role.md

 ### Sprint Planning

-Sprint Planning is often overlooked, yet is an excellent moment to confirm Dev Team velociy expectations, call out any dependencies or blockers, plus garner acceptance from the team for the work.
+Sprint Planning is an excellent moment to confirm Dev Team velociy expectations, call out any dependencies or blockers, plus garner acceptance from the team for the work.

 ### Responsibilities